 Child custody battles tend to be stressful and upsetting to the parents and the children involved.
 However, many of our child custody clients have preconceived notions about how the case will play out in court.
 Sometimes these myths can keep clients from challenging custody arrangements.
 They can also lead to a defeatist attitude or an invincible attitude.
 We have found that it is better if our clients know what to expect regarding visitation rights and custody arrangements.
-Consulting with an experienced legal professional such as the Child Custody Attorney Phoenix AZ locals trust is critical.
+Consulting with experienced legal child custody professionals that locals trust is critical.

 Myth #1: The Mother is Preferred and Usually Wins